-With FooGallery, you can activate a free extension that lets you add albums to your website.
+With FooGallery, you can activate a free feature that lets you add albums to your website.
 An album is a collection of galleries.
 This is available in both the free and pro versions of FooGallery.

 Activating Album Feature

-You will first need to activate the Albums extension.
-To do this, goto FooGallery -> Extensions.
+You will first need to activate the Albums feature.
+To do this, goto FooGallery -> Feature.
 There you will see several different extensions.
-Click on Activate for the Albums extension.
-A green bar will then appear at the top of the Albums extension, telling you it is activated.
+Click on Activate for the Albums feature.
+A green bar will then appear at the top of FooGallery Albums, telling you it is activated.

 Adding an Album